python/typeshed/CONTRIBUTING.md

 ### Standard library stubs

-The `stdlib` directory contains stubs for modules in the Python 3 standard library — which includes pure Python modules, dynamically loaded extension modules, hard-linked extension modules, and the builtins.
+The `stdlib` directory contains stubs for modules in the Python standard library — which includes pure Python modules, dynamically loaded extension modules, hard-linked extension modules, and the builtins.
 The `VERSIONS` file lists the versions of Python where the module is available.

-Stubs for Python 2 are available in the `stdlib/@python2` subdirectory.
-Modules that are only available for Python 2 are not listed in `VERSIONS`.

 ### Third-party library stubs